ryterdal/guide_reproducible_research/chapters/04_case_by_case_practices.md

 > but it would be nice if you could automate the workflow so that you don't
 > have to type as much and you can't accidentally run the command twice.

-A **task runner** is a software system to organize and run tasks that use other software.
+A **task runner** is a piece of software to organize and run tasks that use other (command line) software.
 With a task runner, you can create named tasks and specify the commands to run to complete each task.
 Later, you can run a task by simply referring to it by name.
 Using a task runner makes your results easier to reproduce, because by doing so, you encode the exact commands (in order) to carry out tasks related to your project.
 Others can run a task with no risk of accidentally skipping a command, passing the wrong arguments to a command, or running a command out of order.

 Some task runners, called **build systems**, can also keep track of dependence between tasks.
 To illustrate the idea, suppose you have a task `download` that